maierav/sensation/intro.md

 Do you agree with these definitions?
 How would you define these terms?
 :::

-#### Naive Realism
+#### Naïve Realism

-% Naive Realism
+% Naïve Realism
 :::{figure} images/naive_realism.png
 :label: fig:naive
 :alt: Naive Realism
 :width: 60%

-An attempt to depict the notion of **naive realism**.
+An attempt to depict the notion of **naïve realism**.
 Imagine the scene depicted in the photo as a real-world situation: a person walking their dog on a beach, looking straight ahead at the shoreline.
 The visual conscious perception (i.e., the person’s visual experience) is depicted inside the thought bubble.
-Naïve realism is the view that, in veridical perception, the person is directly aware of mind-independent objects and their properties: the waves, the shoreline, the people in the distance.
-Perception consists of a direct relation to the world itself.
-A related, but weaker position holds that perception is an accurate internal representation or reflection of the world (**representational realism**).
-Both views share the assumption that perception is not something _fundamentally different_ than reality, but functions like transparent glasses: a lens that reveals the world _as it is_.
-Departing from naïve realism relies on acknowledment that the physical world described by science appears to be very different from the world as we perceive it.
+Naïve realism, in its pre-theoretical form, is the view that, in veridical perception (i.e., when we do not fall for visual illusions), the person is directly aware of mind-independent objects and their properties: the waves, the shoreline, the people in the distance.
+On this view, no clear distinction is made between the actual shoreline and the shoreline as it appears to the person walking on the beach.
+A related, but weaker position holds that perception is an accurate internal representation, or reflection, of the world (**representational realism**).
+Both views share the assumption that perception is not _fundamentally different_ from reality.
+Departing from naïve realism stems from the appreciation that the physical world appears to be organized differently from the world as we perceive it.
 As we will see, there are strong reasons for taking this difference seriously.[^12]
 :::

 [^12]: [public domain image source](https://commons.wikimedia.org/wiki/File:Visitor_walking_dog_leash_rialto_beach_hikers_c_bubar_march_06-2015_(17184427098).jpg)

 :::{admonition} DEFINITION
-_Naive Realism_ is the view that the world is your perception.
+_Naïve Realism_ is the view that the world is your perception.
 That is, the world is exactly how you experience it.
 You feel, see, hear, smell, and taste things exactly as they are.
-We call this idea "naive" since it seems to reflect the way that children think about the world before they learn why this idea does not seem to work.
+We call this idea "naïve" since it seems to reflect the way that children think about the world before they learn why this idea does not seem to work.
 :::

 :::{admonition} QUESTION
 What do you think?
-Is naive realism correct or wrong?
+Is naïve realism correct or wrong?
 What arguments do you have to defend your view?
 :::

 In fact, the starting point of the science of perception is the realization that what we feel, see, hear, smell, or taste is not to be confused with what the world is _actually_ like.

-This realization can esily be demonstrated with visual illusions, where we understand that what we _see_ is "wrong" in that our perception deviates from reality of the physical stimulus.
+This realization can be made inuitive with visual illusions, where we understand that what we _see_ is "wrong" in that our perception deviates from reality of the physical stimulus.

 % Lilac Chaser Illusion
 :::{figure} images/lilac_chaser.gif